Riding Mountain National Park: Fauna

-Elk, porcupines, coyotes, western moose, timber wolves, beavers, lynxes, white-tailed deer, snowshoe hares, and cougars are among the animals that roam around this park.
+Elk, porcupines, coyotes, western moose, Northwestern wolves, beavers, Canada lynxes, white-tailed deer, snowshoe hares, and cougars are among the animals that roam around this park.
 Common loons and Canada geese are some of Clear Lake's bird inhabitants.
 In total there have been 233 bird species observed by visitors in this park.
 The park also boasts one of the largest populations of black bears in North America.
 The black bear is one of sixty species of mammals inhabiting the forest within this park.

 The Lake Audy Bison Enclosure has a herd of about forty bison.
 Twenty bison were originally reintroduced from Alberta in 1931.